I’ve been offering financial advice professionally for nearly 40 years. I’m also a millionaire several times over.

 Virtually anyone can learn to navigate their finances.
 If you can’t be bothered to take responsibility for your own money, just keep in the bank.
 At least that way you won’t end up ripped off, broke and blaming someone else for your problems.

 About 15 years ago, I put about $2,000 into Apple stock.
-I sold half of it a few years ago, but as I write this, my remaining shares are worth about $300,000.
+I sold half of it a few years ago, but as I write this, my remaining shares are worth hundreds of thousands of dollars.

 Had I been watching financial news every day and reacting to pundits and market gyrations, I’d have sold it all long ago and been kicking myself today.

-If you want to be rich, buy into high quality stocks and hold on to them for long periods of time.
-If you want to kick yourself, buy into high quality stocks, then sell them at the drop of a hat based on something or someone you saw on air or online.
+If you want to be rich, buy into high-quality stocks and hold on to them for long periods of time.
+If you want to kick yourself, buy into high-quality stocks, then sell them at the drop of a hat based on something or someone you saw or read.

-Whoever said “Time is money” had it backwards.
+Whoever said “Time is money” had it backward.
 Time is the one nonrenewable resource you have.
 Once your time is up, it’s up.

 So, the trick is to spend as much of your limited time as possible doing stuff you want to do rather than working for other people doing stuff you have to do.
 Money is the resource that allows you to do this.